slavvka/probot-app/README.md

 hg6yj
 ## Contributingthtyj
 gh435ytrtrty
-If you hhave suggestions for tryhhow my-first -app could be improved, or want to report a bug, open an issue!
+If you hhave suggesttyhions for tryhhow my-first -app could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions .gyjkyiuk yh67i
 For more, check out the [Contributing Guide](CONTRIBUTING.md).